phetsims/circuit-construction-kit-common/doc/eecircuit.md

   - Simple R-only circuit (Ohm’s law).
 - You do **not** need a full test framework; small code snippets and explanation are fine.
 - The goal is to verify:
-  - EEcircuit’s transient results are credible for our educational scenarios.
+  - Spice’s transient results are credible for our educational scenarios.
   - There are no obvious numerical pathologies for these basic cases.

 ### 5. Size and Performance Evaluation (MVP Level)

 - Provide:
   - A rough estimate of:
-    - Additional download size for EEcircuit (WASM + JS glue).
+    - Additional download size for Spice (WASM + JS glue).
   - A qualitative assessment of:
     - Initialization time
     - Runtime performance for small circuits